BayleKim/Book-information-API/README.md

 # Book-information-API

 How to use?
+You can use AJAX to call this API and will receive book infromation in return.
+If you are using jQuery, you can use the $.ajax() function in the code snippet below to get started.
 "https://www.cato.top:9912/"is the address of my personal cloud server.
+The detailed information of APIs is shown in the html document above.
 $.ajax({
   url: 'https://www.cato.top:9912/...',
   dataType: 'json',